 4. You haven’t upgraded your security in a while

 Technology shifts quickly and with hackers becoming more skilled and advanced, you need to move with the times.
 If it has been a matter of years with no significant changes to your security system then you could be in a very vulnerable position.
-Once again, it is a good idea to work with experienced professionals to help guide any improvements.
+Once again, it is a good idea to work with cyber security degree trained and experienced professionals to help guide any improvements.

 5. Struggling to keep up with regulatory standards

 Were you caught off-guard by the General Data Protection Regulation (GDPR)?
 With new rules governing companies that handle any kind of personal data, many businesses have been forced to review and update their systems and processes to achieve compliance.